Arthur Zimmermann: Mexico's reply

+Peace in the East

+In March 1917, with the imminent collapse of the Russian front, Zimmermann took steps to promote a peace with the Russians, a proposal that was of immense importance to Germany at the time.
+The foreign secretary set forth the following: regulations for frontline contacts with the opposite side; reciprocal withdrawal of the occupied areas; an amicable agreement about Poland, Lithuania, and Kurland; and a promise to aid Russia in its reconstruction and rehabilitation.
+Last but not least, Lenin and the émigré revolutionaries would be allowed to pass through Germany to Russia by train.
+These proposals once carried out, would free Germany's armies in the east and allow them to be concentrated in the west, a master-stroke that would reinforce the German western front vastly.

-The fact-finding mission of Nuncio Pacelli
+Fact-finding mission of Nuncio Pacelli

 At the end of June 1917, Zimmermann found the first real opportunity for paving the way to peace negotiations during his period of administration.
 At several meetings with the Bavarian Nuncio Eugenio Pacelli (later to become Pope Pius XII) and Uditore Schioppa, who were on a fact-finding mission, Chancellor Bethmann Hollweg and Zimmermann outlined their plans.
 There would be no annexations of territories, no border adjustments with Russia, Poland was to remain an independent state, all occupied areas of France and Belgium were to be evacuated, and Alsace-Lorraine would be ceded to France.
 The only exception in return was to be the restitution of all former German colonies to Germany.
 None of these plans came to fruition because neither of the two German participants would be very much longer in office.
-As an afterthought, it was Chancellor von Bethmann Hollweg's belief – unlike that of the General Staff's – that once the United States entered the war, the prospects for Germany would indeed be bleak.

-Peace in the East

-In March 1917, with the imminent collapse of the Russian front, Zimmermann took steps to promote Peace in the East with the Russians, a proposal that was of immense importance to Germany at the time.
-The foreign secretary set forth the following: regulations for frontline contacts with the opposite side; reciprocal withdrawal of the occupied areas; an amicable agreement about Poland, Lithuania, and Kurland; and a promise to aid Russia in its reconstruction and rehabilitation.
-Last but not least, Lenin and the émigré revolutionaries would be allowed to pass through Germany to Russia by train.
-These proposals once carried out, would free Germany's armies in the east and allow them to be concentrated in the west, a master-stroke that would reinforce the German western front vastly.
-Zimmermann thus contributed to the outcome of the October Revolution.